Overview | Academics | Cost | Logistics | Student Voices | Apply

-OrientationA mandatory two-day orientation session, conducted upon arrival, introduces students to the country, the culture, and the academic program, and provides practical information about living in Alcala.
-A language skills diagnostic examination is conducted to identify the linguistic level of all participants so that each student is placed in appropriate courses.
+A mandatory orientation session, conducted upon arrival by CIEE, introduces you to the country, the culture, and the academic program, and provides practical information about living in Alcala.
+A language skills diagnostic examination is conducted to identify the linguistic level of all participants so that you are placed in appropriate courses.

 Excursions and Activities

 Other cultural activities designed to bring together American and Spanish university students are intercambios and student participation in clubs and activities sponsored by the Universidad de Alcala.

 You will be enrolled in the UW System required health insurance through Cultural Insurance Services International (CISI) and the cost of the insurance coverage is included in program fees.

 A CIEE Resident Director and staff will be available for on-site support.

 Returned Student Network

 Check out student profiles to learn more about their experience abroad.

 "Alcala is a great place to study because you have a small town, and you meet lots of people who are willing to help you speak Spanish.
 You are also very close to Madrid where there is tons of stuff to do."

 "My favorite thing about the program is that I can now consider myself fluent in Spanish.
 The atmosphere was absolutely perfect and I could not have chosen a better environment to learn this language."